temporalio/documentation/docs/go-signals.md

 **workflow.Channel** for the named signal.
 We then use a [**workflow.Selector**](https://docs.temporal.io/docs/go-selectors) to wait on this channel and process the payload received with the signal.

-We can send a signal to this Workflow using the `SignalWorkflow()` function.
+We can send a Signal to this Workflow using the `SignalWorkflow()` function.
 To uniquely identify the Workflow, we need to pass in the `workflowID` and `runID`.
 Typically, we signal a Workflow from a different process, like a [starter](/docs/go-hello-world/#workflow-starter).